javb99/PlanningCenterSwift/README.md

     open ./PlanningCenterSwift/Package.swift

 ## Dependencies
 This project is only dependent on [SwiftJSONAPI](https://github.com/javb99/SwiftJSONAPI).
-It is just the generic part of the model code that could potentially be resused for other APIs that conform to the [JSON:API 1.0 Specification](https://jsonapi.org).
 Both packages are maintained side by side.

 ## Usage
 ```swift